labgrid-project/labgrid/doc/getting_started.rst

 This section of the manual contains introductory tutorials for installing labgrid, running your first test and setting up the distributed infrastructure.
+For an overview about the basic design and components of `labgrid`, read the :ref:`overview` first.

 Installation
 ------------